NCGM

 Target Audience:

-GENADs, GFPs, planners and intelligence
+GENADs, GFPs, planners and intelligence.

-Implementing gender perspective in military exercises.
-A guide.
-This guide explains how commanders, exercise planners, trainers, evaluators and Subject Matter Experts (SMEs) in the ‘Gender Advisory, Support and Analysis Function’ can work to integrate gender perspective in military operations.
+This guide explains how commanders, exercise planners, trainers, evaluators and Subject Matter Experts (SMEs) in the ‘Gender Advisory, Support and Analysis Function’ can work to integrate gender perspectives in military operations.

 This guide is applicable to all military exercises at all levels: Strategic, Operational and Tactical.
 Additionally, it can serve as a guide for both large multi-national and national joint exercises, as well as in small training events (e.g. battalion size).

-Nordic Centre for Gender in Military Operations.
-A folder with a short background about NCMG and its courses, and a short introduction about what Gender in Military Operations means.
+A folder with a short background about NCGM and its courses, and a short introduction about what Gender in Military Operations means.

-Policy brief NCGM Expert Meeting on international law and gender.
 The aim of this policy brief is to capture and elaborate on the key points from the discussions during the Expert Meeting.
 Specifically, the brief provides guidance and support to better equip the military in its work on prevention and response to Conflict Related Sexual Gender Based Violence (CR-SGBV) as well as provides recommendations on new and strengthened areas of cooperation between different actors.

-International Humanitarian Law and a gender perspective in the planning and conduct of military operations.
 The report presents the outcome of an expert meeting held on 13 and 14 October 2022, on “understanding and avoiding gendered harm from military operations during armed conflict”.
 It was organised jointly by the International Committee of the Red Cross (ICRC), the Nordic Centre for Gender in Military Operations (NCGM) and the Swedish Red Cross.
 This report provides information and guidance as to how gendered harm arising from military operations can be better understood, sets out good practices to avoid and reduce it, and considers associated challenges that confront militaries in contemporary armed conflicts.

 The report seeks to inform practitioners engaged in national security or defence, who are concerned with how military operations cause gendered impacts in situations of armed conflict.